requarks/wiki-docs/install/macos.md

   ```
 7. Wait until you are invited to open to the setup page in your browser.
 8. Complete the setup wizard to finish the installation.

+> Note that if you're using SQLite, you need to install the macOS native bindings for SQLite by running `npm rebuild` from the Terminal.
+{.is-warning}

 # Run as service